 The United Nations Millennium Project, “The Capacity to Decide,” identified decision-making as one of the top 15 global challenges facing humanity today!
-It is easy to understand why decision-making is viewed with such acclaim, as most monumental public and private sector events and interactions, investments, resource allocations, and control decisions determined by women and men in leadership and managerial roles.
-These days, it is a priority for successful companies to make rapid, knowledge-based, and high-quality strategic and tactical decisions that support their corporate strategic framework.
+It is easy to understand why decision-making viewed with such acclaim is a critical soft skill for most monumental public and private sector investment, resource allocation, and control decisions by women and men in leadership and managerial roles.
+These days, it is a priority for successful organizations to make rapid, knowledge-based, and high-quality strategic and tactical decisions that support their corporate strategic framework.
 The principal responsibility of business management, in most industrial environments, is, above all, to make smart decisions on an ongoing basis!

 In psychology, decision-making is the cognitive practice of identifying and choosing alternatives based on the values, predisposition, favorites, and opinions of the decision-maker.
 The act accordingly is a social event that can be rational or irrational and based on explicit and tacit knowledge and personal biases.